GuruSR/Watchy_GSR/Override Information.md

 | WatchTime.UTC.Day | Contains the Date (1 to 31) in Coordinated Universal time. |
 | WatchTime.UTC.Month | Contains the Month (1 to 12) in Coordinated Universal time. |
 | WatchTime.UTC.Year | Contains the Year (since 1900) in Coordinated Universal time. |

+**Version 1.4.2 Additions**

+The addition of the following functions will allow overriding both the original Watch Styles or adding to them, the author's choice.
+This is all done without writing any changes to the Watchy_GSR base code, so as to avoid having to re-apply changes to that code after version changes.

+Overriding `InsertDefaults()` function, you can call this function:

+`AllowDefaultWatchStyles({true}/false);` // Will state if you want the original Watch Styles (Index 0 (Classic GSR) and 1 (Ballsy) to be used first).

+Just after the default Watch Styles are added (if told to), another function will be called:

+`InsertAddWatchStyles()` // Use this function to add Watch Styles starting from Index 0 [`AllowDefaultWatchStyles(false)`] or from Index 2 if allowing default Watch Styles.

+`uint8_t AddWatchStyle(string StyleName)` // Will return the Index of the added Watch Style (255 = error), 30 character max limit on Watch Style name.

+Override these two functions to add your Init and Draw for the Watch Styles:

+`void InsertInitWatchStyle(uint8_t StyleID)`  // The init function as seen at the end of Watchy_GSR.cpp.

+`void InsertDrawWatchStyle(uint8_t StyleID)`  // The Draw function as seen at the bottom of Watchy_GSR.cpp.

+Overriding in this manner can be done using a switch and only checking for your Indexes, but you could also just as easily use an IF statement and record your Watch Styles in uint8_t variables for each during `InsertAddWatchStyles()`.
+The best part about this is, all of this is done PRIOR to the settings reload from NVS (if not disabled), so your chosen Watch Style will remain after a reboot.